-Last week’s podcast is actually on this topic (of regret) and I explain that there is one useful thing about having regret: it gives you a very clear indication of what you DO want.
+This podcast episode is actually on this topic (of regret) and I explain that there is one useful thing about having regret: it gives you a very clear indication of what you DO want.

 So if you feel that you may be a bit past-focused, see what it is you’re focusing on.
 What regrets do you have?
 Turn those around and take action now.

 Question 2: Do you have persistent beliefs that are holding you back?